top of page

 TUITION & SCHOLARSHIPS

-Program fee: USD $3890
+Program fee: TBA

 Tuition covers housing, sightseeing tour, lectures/masterclasses, and audio/video recording of the concert.